| 03 15 00 07 91 26 |

 CERAMAR® flexible foam expansion joint filler is composed of a unique blend of isomeric polymers in a very small, closed-cell structure.
 Gray in color, CERAMAR is a lightweight, highly flexible, and resilient material offering recovery qualities of over 99%.
 This mini closed-cell structure is virtually non-absorbent.
 It can be wrapped or formed around curved or circular surfaces.

 SPONGE RUBBER EXPANSION JOINT is produced to a uniform thickness and density from gray-colored, top-quality, blown sponge rubber.
-It is easily compressed and has a recovery of 95% or more of the original thickness and a density of not less than 30 pounds per cubic foot (480.56 kg per cubic meter).
+It is easily compressed and has a recovery of 95% or more of the original thickness and a density of not less than 30 lb./ft.3 (480.56 kg/m3).

 CORK EXPANSION JOINT is produced from clean, selected, granulated cork bonded with a phenolic resin.
 It is highly resilient, will compress without extrusion, and recovers to 95% of its original thickness after 50% compression.